 On the other hand, these assets are commonly not considered liquid:

 The post-closing liquidity requirement is one of the toughest hurdles for first time buyers to get over when it comes to getting into a co-op.
-But if you cannot meet the requirements on your own, there are other ways to make your purchase happen (i.e. co-purchase, guarantor, gifting, sponsor apartments, etc).
-I will discuss those options in another post.
+But if you cannot meet the requirements on your own, there are other ways to make your purchase happen (i.e. co-purchase, guarantors and gifting).

 After reading all of the above, you might be wondering – why on earth do co-ops make it so difficult to get in!?!?